ericfortis/mockaton/README.md

 Those alternatives can be manually selected in the dashboard UI, or programmatically, for instance, for setting up tests.

-About the mock precedence, the first file in **alphabetical order** wins.
+About the default mock file, the first file in **alphabetical order** wins.

 ## Getting Started